Solstice Cyclists: 1999

-2000

-In the nude cyclists' ninth year, bodypainting artist Steven Bradford joined the bodypainting team and assisted in transforming 4 women into Fire, Earth, Air, and Water at the painting party at Fire's home.

 2001

 In 2001, according to The Seattle Times, there were 50 cyclists, mostly in bodypaint.
 To the amusement of many, this year an artist had a painting in the parade showing a naked female bicyclist next to a baton-wielding police officer.
 The pose itself could have either shown the apprehension or the cop gleefully stopping for a picture next to the bicyclist.
 The panel was put on a small platform on wheels and parade goers were invited to have their pictures taken with their heads poking out of the holes of the naked bicyclists and the officer.

 In 2001, the city threatened to withdraw the event permit for the Fremont Arts Council because of the nudity.
 Signs were actually made warning naked cyclists that they may be subject to arrest.
 The city ended up backing off before the event day.
 Fremont Arts Council parade organizers urged riders to participate within the artistic spirit of the event.
 Many locals were very upset that the city would threaten to arrest one of the parade's most popular and creative ensembles.
 The blowback effect, as predicted by Seattle City Council Chair Nick Licata, ended up being more publicity and popularity for the cyclists which, in turn, led to more cyclists wanting to join the ensemble.

 In efforts to combat this effect, the Seattle City Council was invited by the Fremont Arts Council to participate in the parade.
 Nick Licata was the only one who agreed and ended up cycling through as the "un-naked cyclist".
 After jeers of "Take your clothes off" he was met by a parade monitor who told him to get off the parade route, stating "Yeh?
 We still don't have bike riding in the parade.
 If one person rides then others will and then the whole parade will have bikes riding all over the place."
 Licata later lamented in a Seattle Times article, "I was waving to the photographer - smack in the middle of a pack of painted, naked bicyclists."

 "There was no better illustration of the fair's quirkiness than in its parade - with its wild costumes, floats and giant puppets - and nude bicyclists, which led to a flap over the permit for this year's parade. ...
 Before the city issued this year's parade permit, police said they have gotten numerous complaints about the nude cyclists every year.
 They asked the Fremont Arts Council to post signs along the parade route warning cyclists, who are not a sanctioned part of the parade, about laws against indecent exposure.
 The council said no, even though members discouraged the nudity. ...
 In 1998, two bikers in the buff were arrested.
 None were arrested this year."